ArrakisFinance/vault-v1-periphery/README.md

     )
 ```

-- if AddLiquidityData.gaugeAddress is filled, this function will stake LP tokens in the gauge after deposit.
+- if AddAndSwapData.gaugeAddress is filled, this function will stake LP tokens in the gauge after deposit.
-- if AddLiquidityData.useETH is true, this function will send unused ETH back to the user.
+- if AddAndSwapData.useETH is true, this function will send unused ETH back to the user.

 ### Updates for additional security on swaps:

 - on `ArrakisV1Router.swapAndAddLiquidity` only 1 swap action is allowed.
 The router will increase the allowance of the `swapRouter` for the amount being swapped.

-- Implement router whitelist, so swaps are only allowed for whitelisted `_swapActions` addresses.
-This whitelist should be the same for all vaults, in a contract controlled by Arrakis core multisig.
-The whitelist's address is defined on ArrakisV1RouterWrapper to validate the address of any incoming swap.

 - Validate amount post-swap.
 Added parameter `_amountOutSwap` to `swapAndAddLiquidity` for validating the amount received after a swap.
 This parameter should consider price impact/slippage when being passed and the transaction should revert if balance difference pre/post swap is less than `_amountOutSwap`.